aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

     .long gdt
 ```

-And finally we can load our GDT to `gdtr` (Global Descriptor Table Register) and fill the segment registers.
+And finally, we can load our GDT to `gdtr` (Global Descriptor Table Register) and fill the segment registers.

 **boot.s**
 ```nasm